MacRapacki/MacRapacki/README.md

 ### Hello 👋

-#### I am Maciej.
+#### I'm Maciej.
 I'm a self-learning, aspiring front-end developer who learns quickly, is ambitiousand is not afraid of new challenges. 😄
 <!--
 **MacRapacki/MacRapacki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.